TGuillerme/SpatioTemporal_Disparity/README.md

-# Cretaceous-Palaeogene extinction does not affect mammalian disparity.
+# Mammalian morphological diversity does not increase in response to the Cretaceous-Paleogene event and the extinction of the (non-avian) dinosaurs.
 [Thomas Guillerme](http://tguillerme.github.io) and [Natalie Cooper](https://http://nhcooper123.github.io/).

 This repository contains all the code and data used in the manuscript.